jfCoronel/OpenSimula/docs/user_guide.md

                     "Opening",
                     "Space",
                     "Building"
                 ]]: Order used for the types of components in the simulation loops.
+All components not specified are added at the beginning and those defined in this list are added at the end in the established order.

 Example of project for the simulation of the first week of june with 15 min time step.